 But for those businesses and designers relatively new to digital accessibility, where do you start?
 What are the barriers to overcome and why should you care?
 These were just a few of the talking points at the recent BIMA panel discussion we chaired at the Tug agency offices in London’s Shoreditch.

-Entitled ‘Digital Design for People with Physical Disabilities’, the panel was hosted by Cyber-Duck’s Chief Commercial Officer Matt Gibson, and featured Meera Rao, Lead UX Designer and Yahye Siyad, Diversity & Accessibility Lead, both from Cyber-Duck, and Paul Bepey, Senior Accessibility Consultant at Deloitte Digital and.
+Entitled ‘Digital Design for People with Physical Disabilities’, the panel was hosted by our Chief Commercial Officer Matt Gibson and our Lead UX Designer, Meera Rao and accessibility specialist, Yahye Siyad, Diversity & Accessibility Lead, and Paul Bepey, Senior Accessibility Consultant at Deloitte Digital and.
 Both Paul and Yahye are registered blind.

 Framing the discussion, Matt shared that 96% of the top one million web homepages still fail to conform with WCAG accessibility principles, while 16% of the global population live with some form of significant disability - potentially more than 1.5bn people being excluded from services and products.
 Yet, despite this, the panel all agreed that accessibility is simply treated as an “afterthought”, “bolt-on” and a “step in a checklist”.